vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0533
 All writings of the world conclude the same
 That fame is not for the lax. *
-PS
+(P.S.
+Sundaram)

 0534
 There is no refuge for the coward,
 Nor is there anything good for the lax.
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)

 0535
 The negligent unmindful of threats beforehand
 Will repent for the mistakes later on.
-NV, SS
+(N.V.K.
+Ashraf), (Satguru  Subramuniyaswami)

 0536
 Nothing can equal never being lax
 With anyone at any time without fail. *
-PS
+(P.S.
+Sundaram)

 0537
 There is nothing too difficult for a man
 Armed with vigilance.
-PS, DL
+(P.S.
+Sundaram), (W.H.
+Drew and  J. Lazarus)

 0538
 Cherish and perform praiseworthy acts.
-To neglect and put off deprives one in seven births. * SS, MS
+To neglect and put off deprives one in seven births. * (Satguru  Subramuniyaswami), (M.S.
+Poornalingam Pillai)

 0539
 When the mind is elated with joy,
 Think of those who were ruined by neglect. *
-DL
+(W.H.
+Drew and  J. Lazarus)

 0540
 What is aimed is easy to achieve,
 If only the mind is set on what is aimed.
-NV
+(N.V.K.
+Ashraf)
 Yes

 Notes:
 540. Compare with couplets 666 and 309.
-"What is sought will be got as desired if only the seeker is determined" – NV and "All wishes are realized at once if they keep away wrath from their mind" - NV
+"What is sought will be got as desired if only the seeker is determined" – (N.V.K.
+Ashraf) and "All wishes are realized at once if they keep away wrath from their mind" - (N.V.K.
+Ashraf)

 055
 Right governance